-Competitive Analysis – Who Will You Have to Compete with in This Market Space?
+Competitive Analysis – Who Will You Have to Compete within This Market Space?

 - Create sub-categories and groupings for the competitors who are your most direct competitors.

 - Classify the extent to why the subcategorized competitors are the greatest threat.
-(You will list aspects such as location, percentage of market held – customer base, type of product or service lines, competitive or innovative nature of firm, etc.)
+(You will list aspects such as location, percentage of the market held – customer base, type of product or service lines, competitive or innovative nature of the firm, etc.)

 - Expand on the secondary or indirect competitors.
-(Give and explanation of why you believe their product or service is a competitor to yours.
+(Give an explanation of why you believe their product or service is a competitor to yours.
 This could explain how their product or service is a substitute product.
 Explain the situation in which these secondary or indirect competitors would be the greatest threat to your projected business, e.g., if they offer an inferior good (product or service) then a downturn in the economy may drive customers away from your more economically elastic product.

 - Explain how your product or service is superior (or competitively advantaged) against each competitor’s product service.
 The most difficult part of this component is identifying all of the characteristics that customers covet in the product or service, such as: design, speed, ease of use, dependability, price, customer service, etc. It may be useful to use a table listing the attributes of the products side-by-side.
 This allows for quick assessment by third-parties, as well as provides a framework for you to conceptualize the market position of your product or service.
 You can create multiple tables comparing your product or service to each category or individual competitor.
-You will need to customer the lists of competitive factors for that competitor or competitor’s product.
+You will need to compile the lists of competitive factors for that competitor or competitor’s product.
 Note: These individual tables may not fit within the body of the business plan.
 You can always append or attach them to the end of the business plan.

-Conclusion: Developing a Competitive Analysis section requires a great deal of research and knowledge about other business’ product or service; however, the most difficult portion is assessing your product or service strength and weaknesses.
+Conclusion: Developing a Competitive Analysis section requires a great deal of research and knowledge about other businesses’ products or services; however, the most difficult portion is assessing your product or service strength and weaknesses.
 In developing this section it is important to as honest and objective as possible in analyzing your value proposition.
 It may be useful to enlist third parties who are unbiased or unrelated to your business to provide their opinion on your product.
 This will help avoid the cognitive bias that nearly all entrepreneurs have when assessing the competitive strengths of their own product or service.
-Remember, even if you can explain away any fears or negative perceptions that customers have about your product, the customer’s input are extremely valuable.
+Remember, even if you can explain away any fears or negative perceptions that customers have about your product, the customer’s input is extremely valuable.
 You will not be there to explain away these fears or concerns at the point in which the customer learns of the product.
 These will be the perception issues that you have to address in marketing your product or service.